Does Salvation Guarantee A Problem Free Life?

 One major reason believers backslide today is hardship.

-So, the modern-day believer hops on the faith bandwagon with the false assumption that Christianity is all sunshine and rainbows.
+So, hyped, many hop on the faith bandwagon with the false assumption that Christianity is all sunshine and rainbows —a stark contradiction of what the Bible teaches.

 One minister said, "I used to get very depressed when I listened to other believers' testimonies.
 Someone would stand up and say I came to Jesus, and all my troubles came to an end, and I would think, why is my testimony the complete opposite?
 When I was born again, my troubles began.
 I got baptized in the Spirit a few years later, and my troubles got worse.
 I have been in more trouble in the last ten years than in the previous thirty years."

-Today, salvation has been reduced to a get-out-of-jail card, which partly explains why many believers are left shocked and disappointed, even angry with God, when getting saved doesn't solve all their problems and the going gets tough.
+No wonder many believers are left stunned and disappointed, even angry with God, when salvation doesn't solve all their problems and the going gets even tougher.

 According to Scripture, salvation does not guarantee a trouble-free life.

-On the contrary, it promises the exact opposite.
+On the contrary, it promises the exact opposite!

 In John 16:33, the Bible says: